Rate Holds

 2) Mortgage money is available in three overarching categories – Uninsured, Insurable and Insured.
 Insurable has sub-categories defined by Loan to Value.

-Rate holds are simplified and not offered in each (sub-)category.
+Rate holds are simplified and not offered in each (sub-)category

 Why do I still obtain a Rate Hold then?……just in case!

-When you have an Accepted Offer – there is zero obligation to use Rate Hold – that is when you can consider all (20+) lenders.
+When you have an Accepted Offer – there is zero obligation to use your Rate Hold – that is when you can consider all (20+) lenders.

 ‘Fun’ Fact: less than 5% of Rate Holds actualize and become Mortgages!!